-Dominion Radio & Electrical formed in 1939 with a staff of just 4 to produce Philco radios in New Zealand (which had previously been imported by Chas Begg and Co). by 1954 they had outgrown their premises and a purpose-built factory was errected on a 6-acre site in Otahuhu.
+Dominion Radio & Electrical, a subsidiary company of Chas Begg and Co., was formed in 1939 to produce Philco radios in New Zealand (which Begg's had previously imported from the US of A before new import tariffs meant that bringing in built-up sets was no longer viable).
+Beginning with a staff of just 4, by 1954 they had outgrown their premises and a purpose-built factory was erected on a 6-acre site in Otahuhu, Auckland.

-Philco: New Zealand versions of Philco models started off quite similar, but over time the electronics (if not the cabinets) became distinctly NZ designed.
-Part of this was probably because US mains voltage was 110-volt and transformerless or series-string set became quite popular (where the heaters of specially designed valves would be strung together and would add up to 110 volts, meaning a transformer was not needed for the heaters), but NZ's 230-volt mains system was not suitable for this technology, although some manufacturers tried (Philips being the main offender).
+Philco: Prior to 1939 chassis' were imported from Philco USA and fitted to NZ made cabinets.
+Once import tarrifs made this too costly DRECO began producing sets here in New Zealand, models starting off quite similar, but over time the electronics (if not the cabinets) became distinctly NZ designed.
+Part of this was probably because US mains voltage was 110-volt and transformerless or series-string set became quite popular (where the heaters of specially designed valves would be strung together and would add up to 110 volts, meaning a transformer was not needed for the heaters), but NZ's 230-volt mains system was not readily suitable for this technology, although some manufacturers tried (Philips being the main offender).

-In around 1974 Dominion Radio & Electrical merged with Bell Radio/Television Corp. to form Consolidated Electrical Industries Ltd, which in turn had ceased production around 1980.
+In around 1974, in an effort to create an economy of scale for manufacturing in the television era, Dominion Radio & Electrical merged with Bell Radio/Television Corp. to form Consolidated Electrical Industries Ltd. This operation, like so many other casulaties of in the NZ electronics industry from cheap imported products, ceased production around 1980.

 *Pearson senior was also the original owner of radio station 1YB, which subsequently became 1ZB - the first commercial station under the N.Z.B.S.

 Information sourced from GAR, MGAR, RandE May 59 and company pamphlets